the batching problem

 preventing cross-request attention

-packing alone would be wrong: request B must not attend to request A’s prompt. the fix is a block-diagonal causal mask. inside each request block, causal attention is allowed. across different request blocks, attention is blocked with negative infinity.
+packing alone would be wrong. request B must not attend to request A’s prompt. the fix is a block-diagonal causal mask: causal attention is allowed inside each request, and all cross-request positions are blocked.

 for positions i and j in the packed sequence: